 Visit the University

 Visit our beautiful campus and tour our department.
-Visits can be made through UNL’s Visitors Center.
+Visits can be made through the University of Nebraska–Lincoln Visitors Center.
 Husker Weekday Visits are the most beneficial for students wanting an individualized tour.
 Please choose either computer science or computer engineering when registering online.
 You will spend about 30 minutes touring our department including a few research labs.
 Another 30 minutes will be spent sitting down to discuss the two majors offered in our department, job opportunities, clubs related to these majors, scholarships, and to answer any questions you might have.